ArcovanBreda/CEConvDL2/blogpost.md

   *Figure 1: Classification performance of a normal CNN (Z2CNN) and the color equivariant convolutions CNN (CECNN) on a long-tailed, unequally distributed dataset, illustrating the impact of weight sharing in the color domain.*
 </div>

 The figure is ordered in the availability of training samples for every class.
 Performance of the shape-sharing CECNN consistently outperforms the baseline Z2CNN, where the average performance of Z2CNN is 68.8% $\pm$ 0.6% and CECNN is 85.2 $\pm$ 1.2%.
 Most performance increase is seen in classes where little training data is provided thus confirming the hypothesis that the CECNN is able to share shape weight information effectively.
 These results are in line with the findings of the original authors which<!--who--> also describe<!--als het althans over de auteurs gaat die hebben beschreven, dan described lijkt me want ze hebben het al geschreven--> a large performance increase.
-A difference in findings is the std of the CECNN which is larger than that of the Z2CNN.
+A difference in findings is the std. deviation of the CECNN which is larger than that of the Z2CNN.
 However, this could be due to the randomness in data generation* which resulted in a different data distribution for our experiment.

 <span style="color:grey">* We made the data generation deterministic by setting a seed, and recreating our experiment would return the same data distribution.</span>

 #### Color Selectivity

 Color selectivity is defined as: “The property of a neuron that activates highly when a particular color appears in the input image and, in contrast, shows low activation when this color is not present.” [[3]](#color_selectivity)<!--idk, word niet helemaal warm van een quote/citaat.
 Denk dat het dan beter gecombineerd kan worden met de volgende zin, als in "The authors define the color selectivity of a dataset as the degree in which a neuron is activated when a particular color appears in an input image"?
 Mwah vind mn suggestie niet beter ik snap denk wel wrm het citaat er staat nu-->.
 The authors of the original paper utilize this notion to define the color selectivity of a dataset as an average of all neurons in the baseline CNN trained on the respective dataset.
-We reproduced the experiment to investigate the influence of using color equivariance up to late stages.
+We reproduced the experiment to investigate the influence of using color equivariance up to later stages.
 Due to computational constraints, only two of the four datasets were explored; flowers102 with the highest color selectivity (0.70) and STL10 with the lowest color selectivity (0.38).
-While we did not explore the remaining datasets extensively, their color selectivity was comparable to STL10, suggesting that our findings are inclusive for the additional datasets.
+While we did not explore the remaining datasets extensively, their color selectivity was comparable to STL10, suggesting that our findings are inclusive for these datasets.

 In Figure 2, the accuracy improvement of color equivariance up to later stages in the network is displayed for the aforementioned datasets.
 The baseline is the ResNet18 model with one rotation (equivariance up to 0 stages).
 For the other values, HybridResNet18 models are trained with 3 rotations, max pooling, separable kernels, and the number of color equivariant stages as shown in the figure.
 Additionally, the graph on the right shows the result with color-jitter augmentation.